"""Utilities for ActivityStreams 1 objects.

 if id:

-return list(ids)
+return sorted(ids)

 [docs]